measuredco/puck/README.md

 - **name** (`string`): The human-readable name of the adaptor
 - **fetchList** (`(adaptorParams: object) => object`): Fetch a list of content and return an array

-> NB Using an adaptor on the reserved field name `_data` will spread the resulting data over your object, and lock the overridden fields.

 ### `Plugin`

 Plugins that can be used to enhance Puck.